sensu/sensu-aws-ec2-deregistration-handler/README.md

-# Sensu Go <HandlerName> Handler
+# Sensu Go EC2 Handler

-The [Sensu Go][1] AWS EC2 Deregistration handler is a [Sensu Event Handler][2] that checks an AWS EC2 instance and removes it from Sensu if it is not in one of the specified state.
+The [Sensu Go][1] AWS EC2 handler is a [Sensu Event Handler][2] that checks an AWS EC2 instance and removes it from Sensu if it is not in one of the specified state.

 ## Configuration